Sensor-based sorting: Washability analysis

 The washability analysis is widely known in bulk material analysis, where the specific density is the physical property describing the liberation and the separation results, which is then in the form of the partition curve.
 The partition curve is defined as the curve which gives as a function of a physical property or characteristic, the proportions in which different elemental classes of raw feed having the same property are split into separate products.
 It is thus per its definition not limited to, but predominantly applied in analysis of liberation and process efficiency of density separation processes.
 For sensor-based ore sorting, the partition (also called Tromp) curves for chromite, iron ore and coal are known and can thus be applied for process modelling.

 Single particle testing

-Single particle testing is an extensive but powerful laboratory procedure developed by Tomra.
-Outo of a sample set of multiple hundreds of fragments in the size range 30-60mm are measured individually on each of the available detection technologies.
+Single particle testing is an extensive laboratory procedure developed by Tomra.
+Out of a sample set of multiple hundreds of fragments in the size range 30-60mm are measured individually on each of the available detection technologies.
 After recording of the raw data, all the fragments are comminute and assayed individually which then allows plotting of the liberation function of the sample set and in addition, the detection efficiency of each detection technology in combination with the calibration method applied.
 This makes the evaluation of detection and calibration and subsequently the selection of the most powerful combination possible.
 This analysis is possible to be applied on quarters or half sections of drill core.